lekz123123/Discord-Rat/README.md

 - By using this software, you agree that the developer is not liable for any misuse.
 You assume all legal responsibility.

 ### 🛠️ Building
+- **Copy the command in Requirements.txt to install the necessary libraries**
+- Run vs_BuildTools.exe and select "Desktop development with C++"
+- Run OPUSFIX.py
 - python setup.py build_ext --inplace
 - pyinstaller --onefile --noconsole --icon=NONE launcher.py
-- **Copy the command in Requirements.txt to install the necessary libraries**

 ### 🔧 Usage
 - **Add your Discord token and webhooks**